-I know what you might be thinking.
-It’s not “Christmas” unless you have a Christmas cracker/bon bon to pop open with your loved ones & friends.
-I myself really do love the tradition of it, but truly, there’s not much going on inside Christmas crackers / bon bons these days, and let’s face it they’re expensive for what you get.
-Most of them are pretty much the same thing in different wrapping.
+I know some of you are traditionalists and might say “it’s not ‘Christmas’ unless you have a Christmas cracker/bon bon to pop open”.
+I myself really do love the tradition of it, but truly, there’s not much going on inside Christmas crackers / bon bons these days, and let’s face it, they’re expensive for what you get.

-So, if you’re looking for a Christmas cracker / bon bon alternative, that’s still traditional yet quick, inexpensive and a nicer gift for guests, try these quick and easy napkin bon bons that I did for a little pre-Christmas dinner at home.
+So, if you’re looking for a Christmas cracker / bon bon alternative, that’s still traditional, inexpensive and lovely gift for guests, try these quick and easy Handmade Napkin Bon Bons that I did for our Annual Girls Christmas dinner.

-Quite simply, it’s just a $3.50 jar of lollies I bought from the supermarket, wrapped up in the linen napkins I was using for the table (that I already had at home), and tied off at each end with ribbon!
+Quite simply, it’s just a $3.50 jar of lollies I bought from the supermarket, wrapped up in the linen napkins I was using for the table (that I already had at home).
+You then just tie them off at each end with ribbon, and voila!

 If you already have fabric napkins and ribbon at home, then they shouldn’t need to cost more than a few dollars each.

-Merry Christmas and stay tuned for the next post later this week, with all the details and images from my pre-Christmas dinner.
+Merry Christmas and stay tuned for the next post later this week, with all the details and images from our Annual Girls Christmas dinner.